 Work on the Brown Line Capacity Expansion Project began in late 2004 with the signal system upgrade portion of the project, which included replacing and expanding the number of intrelockings on the Brown Line, especially in the Clark Junction Corridor.
 Work on the stations began in early 2006 with the at-grade stations at the far north end of the line.

-Starting Monday, April 2, 2007 Red, Brown and Purple Express trains began operating on three tracks instead of four at the Belmont and Fullerton stations to allow one of the four tracks along the platforms at each station to be taken out of service while the platform is rebuilt and tracks are reconfigured to allow room for elevators to be installed.
-When Three-Track Operations began, Track 3 was removed from service at Fullerton (a new Track 4 having already been placed in service) and Track 4 was removed from service at Belmont.
-However, the specific track to be taken out of service will vary during the course of the project.
+Starting Monday, April 2, 2007 Red, Brown and Purple Express trains began operating on three tracks instead of four at the Belmont and Fullerton stations to allow one of the four tracks along the platforms at each station to be taken out of service at a time while the platforms were rebuilt and tracks were reconfigured to allow room for elevators to be installed.
+Three-Track Operations ended on December 20, 2008, with all four tracks back in service through Belmont and Fullerton.